Why might I need a crown?

 - you may have discoloured fillings and would like to improve the appearance of the tooth

-- you may have had a root filling which will need a crown to protect it
+- you may have had a root filling which will need a crown to protect and seal it

 - you may have had an accident and damaged the tooth

 - it may help hold a bridge or denture firmly in place.